An introduction to the categorical p-adic Langlands program: Categorical p -adic local Langlands conjectures

-are concentrated in degree $0$ and are self-dual.
-This is compatible with a heuristic link with patching modules (that are self-dual as well); see Remark~\ref{rem: expect duality to imply maximal CM} above.
-Actually this is one main motivation for introducing the twist with the self-dual line bundle in (i).
-Another motivation comes from (iii) and the comparison with a functor on Lie algebra representations in the BGG category $\cO$ constructed by Bezrukavnikov, see Section~\ref{subsec:bezrukavnikov-orlik-strauch} below.\\ (e) We cannot hope that the functor $\mathfrak{A}_G^{\rm rig}$ is fully faithful without putting any additional conditions on the source $D^b_{\rm f.p.}({\rm an.}\ G)$.
+which agrees with $\mathfrak{A}_G^{\rm sm}$ after appropriate scalar extensions, see Remark \ref{EHrem: formofsmoothfunctor}.
+This version of $\mathfrak{A}_G^{\rm sm}$ would allow for a smoother formulation of Property~(1) (i.e.~a version without an auxiliary scalar extension to a field containing $F'$). \\ (c) We cannot hope that the functor $\mathfrak{A}_G^{\rm rig}$ is fully faithful without putting any additional conditions on the source $D^b_{\rm f.p.}({\rm an}\,G)$.
 In the ${\rm GL}_1$-case this is discussed in Remark \ref{EH rem: ffGL1} below.
 But the phenomenon is also visible by looking at locally algebraic representations.
 The functor $\mathfrak{A}_G^{\rm sm}$ is (conjecturally) fully faithful.
 Given two smooth representations $\pi_1$ and $\pi_2$ (concentrated in degree zero) the module of homomorphisms ${\rm Hom}_G(\pi_1,\pi_2)$ is the same whether we compute it in the category of smooth representations or in the category of locally analytic representations (of course this is not true for higher Ext-groups).
 By full faithfulness this module coincides with ${\rm Hom}(\mathfrak{A}_G^{\rm sm}(\pi_1),\mathfrak{A}_G^{\rm sm}(\pi_2))$, but in general the space of homomorphisms between the analytifications of these sheaves is strictly larger.
-It seems that this issue will not occur, when we add a \emph{finite slope} condition, or ask that the representations are admissible, compare the discussion in the ${\rm GL}_1$-case.
-Unfortunately putting both assumptions, namely finite presentation over $\mathcal{D}(G)$ and admissibility, is rather restrictive and would rule out a lot of interesting representations. \\ (f) We expect that the functor $\mathfrak{A}_G^{\rm rig}$ can be defined on a larger category like ${D}({\rm an.}\ G)$ instead of ${D}^b_{\rm f.p.}({\rm an.}\ G)$ if we allow more general (complexes of) sheaves than just coherent sheaves.
-Similarly to the case of $p$-power torsion representations we expect that in this case admissibility of a representation $\pi$ will not ensure that $\mathfrak{A}_G^{\rm rig}(\pi)$ is a coherent sheaf without assuming finite presentation over $\mathcal{D}(G)$.
+It seems that this issue will not occur if we either add a \emph{finite slope} condition, or ask that the representations are admissible; compare the discussion in the ${\rm GL}_1$-case.
+Unfortunately, simultaneously imposing the assumptions of being finitely presentated over $\mathcal{D}(G)$ and being admissible is rather restrictive, and would rule out a lot of interesting representations. \\ (d) We expect that the functor $\mathfrak{A}_G^{\rm rig}$ can be defined on a larger category like ${D}({\rm an}\,G)$ instead of ${D}^b_{\rm f.p.}({\rm an}\,G)$ if we allow more general (complexes of) sheaves than just coherent sheaves.
+Similarly to the case of $p$-power torsion representations we expect that in this case admissibility of a representation $\pi$ will not ensure that $\mathfrak{A}_G^{\rm rig}(\pi)$ is a coherent sheaf without assuming some additional finiteness assumption on the locally analytic representation regarded as a module over $\mathcal{D}(G)$.
 In the $p$-torsion case this is discussed in Section~\ref{subsubsec: irredquots}, and one knows \cite[Thm.~1.1]{MR2608966} that, when $G =\GL_2(F)$, there are unitary Banach completions of locally algebraic $G$-representations whose reduction contains any given irreducible admissible mod $p$ $G$-representation, so that we expect the mod $p$ phenomena of that discussion to have analogues in characteristic zero. \end{rem}